apache/spark/docs/running-on-mesos.md

   <td>(none)</td>
   <td>
     A comma-separated list of URIs to be downloaded to the sandbox when driver or executor is launched by Mesos.
-This applies to both coarse-grained and fine-grained mode.
   </td>
 </tr>
 <tr>